-- 1. The reporting date for the Plan is December 31, 2023 and the NOL was measured as of the same date.
-The TOL was determined based upon rolling forward the liability results used in determining the sufficiency of the SRBR to provide medical and dental subsidy benefits as of December 31, 2022. - 2.
-The TOL has been adjusted to reflect the changes in the actuarial assumptions as recommended by Segal and adopted by the Board for this valuation.
-These changes were documented in our December 1, 2019 through November 30, 2022 Actuarial Experience Study report dated January 8, 2024.
-The TOL has also been adjusted to reflect the health care trend assumptions recommended for the upcoming sufficiency study for the SRBR as of December 31, 2023 (reference: our recommended trend letter dated May 8, 2024). - 3.
-The NOL increased from \$191.3 million as of December 31, 2022 to \$208.5 million as of December 31, 2023.
-The NOL was expected to increase by \$54.4 million to \$245.7 million based on the plan's actual benefit payments, and a year of anticipated liability growth due to service cost and interest cost.
-The difference between the actual and expected NOL was primarily due to savings from: (a) demographic experience gains, (b) average implicit subsidies lower than expected, (c) reflecting the assumptions recommended in the experience study, and (d) favorable investment experience, offset to some extent by (e) \$54.2 million transfer made by the Board to equalize the sufficiency period of the OPEB and non-OPEB SRBR benefits and (f) generally higher updated healthcare trend assumptions.
-Changes in these values during the last two fiscal years ending December 31, 2023 and 2022 can be found in Section 2, Schedule of Changes in Net OPEB Liability on page 25. - 4.
-The Inflation Reduction Act of 2022 (IRA) includes material benefit cost-sharing changes for 2025, most notably implementing a \$2,000 member out-of-pocket maximum, as well as various funding changes for Medicare prescription drug plans.
-Both changes are expected to significantly increase premiums for the Kaiser Senior Advantage and Via Benefits plans.
-Our trend assumptions include an estimated impact of the IRA on the Fund's Medicare plan premiums in calendar year 2025 based on the Final CY 2025 Part D Redesign Program.
-Instructions were released by the Centers for Medicare and Medicaid Services (CMS) on April 1, 2024. - 5.
-We have also continued the practice of adjusting the Plan FNP as of December 31, 2023 to include the \$1.081 billion set aside by the Retirement Board in the SRBR reserve to pay OPEB benefits as of December 31, 2023.
-This includes \$1.071 billion in the OPEB-related SRBR reserve (after reducing the reserve by the \$4.1 million SRBR implicit subsidy transfer), and \$10.1 million in the 401(h) reserve.
-It should be noted that as of December 31, 2023, the deferred investment loss for the entire Plan was \$292.8
+- 1. The reporting date for the Plan is December 31, 2024 and the NOL was measured as of the same date.
+The TOL was determined based upon rolling forward the liability results used in determining the sufficiency of the SRBR to provide medical and dental subsidy benefits as of December 31, 2023. - 2.
+The TOL has been adjusted to reflect the health care trend assumptions recommended for the upcoming sufficiency study for the SRBR as of December 31, 2024 (reference: our recommended trend letter dated March 21, 2025). - 3.
+The NOL increased by \$20.5 million, from \$208.5 million as of December 31, 2023 to \$229.0 million as of December 31, 2024.
+The NOL was expected to increase by \$56.6 million to \$265.1 million based on the plan's actual benefit payments, and a year of anticipated liability growth due to service cost and interest cost.
+The difference between the actual and expected NOL was primarily due to savings from: (a) demographic experience gains, (b) average implicit subsidies lower than expected, (c) favorable investment experience,1 offset to some extent by (d) generally higher updated healthcare trend assumptions.
+Changes in these values during the last two fiscal years ending December 31, 2024 and 2023 can be found in Section 2, Schedule of Changes in Net OPEB Liability on page 24. - 4.
+For the non-Medicare plans, we have updated the first-year trend rate to 7.75%, then grading down by 0.25% each year for 13 years until reaching an ultimate rate of 4.50%.
+Key considerations that influenced the updated non-Medicare trend rates were the plan's recent premium experience, updated national trend expectations for prescription drug costs, and concern about the impact of general inflation on healthcare costs.
+For the Medicare plans, we have updated the first-year trend to 7.50%,2 then grading down by 0.25% each year until reaching an ultimate rate of 4.50% after 12 years.
+In addition to the same key considerations that influenced the updated non-Medicare trend rates, the updated Medicare trend rates were also influenced by the Calendar Year 2026 Advance Notice of Methodological Changes for Medicare Advantage Capitation Rates and Part C and Part D Payment Services (CMS) on January 10, 2025.
+Final guidance, rules and clarifications will be provided by CMS in April of 2025. - 5.
+We have also continued the practice of adjusting the Plan FNP as of December 31, 2024 to include the \$1.105 billion set aside by the Retirement Board in the SRBR reserve to pay OPEB benefits as of December 31, 2024.
+This includes \$1.094 billion in the OPEB-related SRBR reserve (after reducing the reserve by the \$2.5 million SRBR implicit subsidy transfer), and \$10.5 million in the 401(h) reserve.
+It should be noted that as of December 31, 2024, the deferred investment loss for the entire Plan was \$82.6 million.
+As discussed in footnote 1, we have subtracted from the Plan FNP the proportionate share of the net deferred investment loss that is commensurate with the size of the OPEB SRBR reserve, or \$3.2 million.